Medically reviewed by Drugs.com. Last updated on Sep 12, 2020.

 Use: Labeled Indications

-Osteoporosis in postmenopausal females: Treatment of postmenopausal females with osteoporosis at high risk for fracture defined as a history of osteoporotic fracture, multiple risk factors for fracture, or patients who have failed or are intolerant to other available osteoporosis therapy.
+Osteoporosis: Treatment of postmenopausal females with osteoporosis at high risk for fracture (defined as a history of osteoporotic fracture or multiple risk factors for fracture).
+May also be used in patients who have failed or are intolerant to other available osteoporosis therapy.